 Draft 3

 My second-choice major is strongly correlated to another Finance major that UIUC offers, which is Consumer Economics and Finance.
 I believe that understanding this major can be personally beneficial because I believe in customer centricity – a term referring to how all business decisions are based upon customer satisfaction, loyalty, and advocacy.
-Being an individual who likes to communicate and interact with new people, as shown by my participation in the Student Council Presidency, tutoring, fundraiser organizing, etc, this major is a good basis to complement and further develop my soft skills in helping consumers make efficient choices in their daily lives.
+I am an individual who likes to communicate and interact with new people, as shown by my participation in the Student Council Presidency, tutoring, fundraiser organizing, and other activities.
+This major is a good basis to complement and further develop my soft skills in helping consumers make efficient choices in their daily lives.
 Furthermore, I hope to develop trust and loyalty with the customers which can be beneficial in preparing me for a career to work in a multinational company that requires building connections and relationships with colleagues and customers.

+Notes: No further comments.